utdata/rwdir/docs/03-import.md

 - Introduce the tidyverse ` %>% `.
 - Learn how to modify data types (date) and `select()` columns.

 We'll be exploring the Billboard Hot 100 charts along the way.
-Eventually you will filter, select, group_by and summarize.
-We'll also have have a short writing assignment.
+Eventually you find the answers to a bunch of questions in this data and write about it.

 ## Basic steps of this lesson